JeremyLebon/tutorial-turtlesim/docs/controlling-the-turtlesim/README.md

 # Controlling the Turtlesim

-To control/move the Turtlesim we make use of the rostopic `cmd_vel` (**command_velocity**).
+To control/move the turtle we make use of the rostopic `cmd_vel` (**command_velocity**).
-This is standard rostopic that used in practically every robot that use ROS.
+This is standard rostopic that is used in practically every robot that uses ROS.
 With this command we can command the linear and angular speed of the robot.

 #### Get info turtlesim

 As reminder we first check the info off the `turtlesim` node.

+Make sure you execute this in the container terminal.

 ```shell
 rosnode info /turtlesim